 As a project, you’ll want to consider what kinds of rendition you are interested in.
 “Rendition” describes the appearances of a text, and might include information on typography, alignment, ornamentation, use of decorative initial capitals, etc. You’ll want to specify any aspects of the rendition you have decided not to record and be able to articulate how you made such decisions.
 For example, it’s likely that you will consider the presence of italicized type significant no matter what approaches your project takes.
 However, levels of indentation might feel out of scope for the work you’re doing.

 Since encoding is a process of controlled information loss, most projects have to decide which features are not relevant for their work (and the research done by their users) or are simply too expensive (in time, and, often, actual money) to record.
 For example, the WWP devotes a fair amount of time to recording renditional details (see the rendition section of the internal documentation to get a sense of how much time), but the project nonetheless does not record some things—changes in font size, for instance.
 So, think about which aspects of the rendition are important to you and decide how you want to encode them.
 As a group decide which aspects of your documents’ appearance you will not be encoding and record those decisions in your editorial declaration.
 For an example, see the WWP’s statement on regularization.

 You will also want to consider what kinds of “forme work” you are interested in and how you’ll standardize the encoding of these features.
 Forme work includes page numbers, catchwords, signature marks, etc. See the TEI’s explanation of the <fw> element for more information.
 There might be some aspects of the forme work you will choose not to record, just as with rendition.
 Document these decisions as well.

 Interpretation and analysis

-You can define each <interp> in your documents (in an “editorial” <div> in the <back>), but you’ll also want to include a list of these in your documentation, and you might choose to expand on these and add examples there.
+You can define each <interp> in your documents (in an “editorial” <div> in the <back>), but you’ll also want to include a list of these in your editorial declaration, and you might choose to expand on these and add examples there.